 This Site Operating Plan (SOP) has been prepared for the Circle Lake Transfer Station (CLTS).
-The CLTS (hereafter also referred to as the "facility" or "site") is a proposed Type V municipal solid waste (MSW) facility, owned and operated by Circle Lake Transfer LLC (CLT).
+The CLTS (hereafter also referred to as the "facility" or "site") is a Type V municipal solid waste (MSW) facility, owned and operated by Circle Lake Transfer LLC (CLT).
 This SOP provides general and facility-specific instructions for site management and personnel to operate the facility on a daily basis in a manner consistent with the design of the facility and with the applicable rules of the Texas Commission on Environmental Quality (TCEQ).
-This SOP complies with the requirements of Texas Administrative Code (TAC) Title 30, Chapter 330, Subchapter E, "Operational Standards for Municipal Solid Waste Landfill Storage and Processing Units," applicable to Type V MSW transfer station registrations.
+This SOP complies with the requirements of Texas Administrative Code (TAC) Title 30, Chapter 330, Subchapter E, "Operational Standards for Municipal Solid Waste Landfill Storage and Processing Units," applicable to Type V MSW transfer station permits.
 This SOP will be retained onsite throughout the active life of the facility until after certification of closure.

 The CLTS is located in the census-designated place of Pinehurst in Montgomery County, Texas and is accessed from Circle Lake Drive.
 The site is located approximately one-half mile northeast of Circle Lake Drive's intersection with State Highway 1774 (Magnolia Boulevard) near its intersection (north) with State Highway 249.
-The CLTS will accept waste from public and private waste hauling vehicles.
-Waste material will be transferred to a permitted MSW landfill located not more than 50 miles from the facility.
+The CLTS will accept waste from private waste hauling vehicles.
+Waste material will be transferred to a permitted MSW landfill.
 Support facilities include a site entrance road, scale house, and break room.